Can LED Screen Use Increase Risk of Macular Degeneration?

 Effects of Blue-Violet Light on the Eyes

 According to studies that have examined the effects of blue-violet light on the eyes, ocular health can be compromised both short-term and long-term.
 Accumulating hours in front of an LED screen on a given day may lead to dry eyes and headaches, and it has been proven that blue light exposure at night can interrupt sleep patterns.
 While these short-term side effects may be bothersome, they can typically be controlled by limiting screen time or wearing protective lenses that filter blue light.
+Small changes such as activating night mode on devices, reducing screen brightness, or positioning screens at a safer distance can also make a difference in lowering exposure.

 The long-term effects of blue-violet light are cumulative over one’s lifetime, and the more exposure the retinas have had, the more prone they are to damage.
 It can therefore be assumed that extensive blue-violet light from an LED screen could potentially hasten the onset of age-related macular degeneration.
-According to the American Macular Degeneration Foundation (AMDF), recent studies have shown that blue-violet light, along with other risk factors, can increase the likelihood of retinal damage and development of age-related macular degeneration (AMD).
+According to the American Macular Degeneration Foundation (AMDF), studies have shown that blue-violet light, along with other risk factors, can increase the likelihood of retinal damage and development of age-related macular degeneration (AMD)2.

 Preventing Age-Related Macular Degeneration

 AMD is the most common cause of serious vision impairment and blindness in individuals over the age of 50, and it is important that patients are aware of the risk factors.
-In addition to limiting blue-violet light from LED screens, we also encourage our patients to shield the eyes from sun exposure, quit smoking, and manage dangerous health conditions such as obesity, high-cholesterol, and high-blood pressure.
+In addition to limiting blue-violet light from LED screens, we also encourage our patients to shield the eyes from sun exposure, quit smoking, and manage dangerous health conditions such as obesity, high cholesterol, and high-blood pressure.